dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

   1. Right click Data area, unmapped slaves.
 For each of the following devices select assign address: ethernetlite, gpio, uartlite, timer, quad spi, mig7.
   2. The  "Instructions" mapped devices should only contain the local memory and the mig7 device.
 Select any other mapped devices and click "exclude".
 TODO

+Check that the Microblaze local memory sections for both data and instructions are at least 32 kB.

 #XDC pin constraints

 The XDC file specifies constraints on the physical FPGA pins.
 Digilent provides a XDC file for the Nexys4 DDR.
 This file is adapted to map the input and output ports of the block design to physical pins.
 The [XDC constraints file] is based upon a reference of Digilent.
 When the block design is completed and synthesized you can run the "get\_ports" command in the tcl window.
 The names of all the different block design input and output pins will then be displayed.
 These names have to be added to the XDC file.
 So if you run get\_ports and "OUTPUT\_X" is displayed then the XDC should contain a row (change the IOStandard and PACKAGE\_PIN to suit your needs):